ncoghlan/misc/notes/python3/questions_and_answers.rst

 abandoned Python entirely and moved on to something else).

 The other key point to keep in mind is that the available metrics on Python 3 adoption are quite limited.
-The two main quantitative options are to analyse user agents on the Python Package Index and binary installer downloads for Mac OS X and Windows from python.org.
-The first is heavily dominated by *existing* Python 2 users, but the trend in Python 3 usage is still upwards.
+The three main quantitative options are to analyse user agents on the Python Package Index, declarations of Python 3 support on PyPI and binary installer downloads for Mac OS X and Windows from python.org.

+The first of those is heavily dominated by *existing* Python 2 users, but the trend in Python 3 usage is still upwards.

+The second is based on manually recorded metadata rather than automated version compatibility checking, but the current stats (January 2014) show 38.8k packages total, 26.5k claiming compatibility with *any* version of Python and 3.5k claiming compatibility with Python 3.
+Of the top 200 most downloaded packages, ~70% offer Python 3 support, with several of those that are Python 2 only (such as sentry, graphite-web and supervisord) typically being run as standalone services rather than as imported modules that necessarily need to be using the same version of Python.

-The latter has now reached the point where Python 3 downloads outnumber Python 2 downloads (54% vs 46%).
-The release of Python 3.4 should lead to an uptick in both numbers, as the inclusion of pip makes it more likely that workshop organisers will recommend the use of Python 3.4 over other versions, as well as making it easier for new Python 3 users to discover and start taking advantage of the Python package index.
+The last metric has now reached the point where Python 3 downloads outnumber Python 2 downloads (54% vs 46%).
+The release of Python 3.4 should lead to an uptick in all metrics, as the inclusion of pip makes it more likely that workshop organisers will recommend the use of Python 3.4 over other versions, as well as making it easier for new Python 3 users to discover and start taking advantage of the Python package index.

+The Python 3 ecosystem is definitely the smaller of the two at this point in time (by a significant margin), but users that start with Python 3 should be able to move to Python 2 easily enough if the need arises, and hopefully with a clear idea of which parts of Python 2 are the modern recommended parts that survived the transition to Python 3, and which parts are the legacy cruft that only survives in the latest Python 2.x releases due to backwards compatibility concerns.

 For the inverse question relating to the concern that the existing migration plan is too *aggressive*, see :ref:`abandoning-users`.